Demand-Side Scheduling Based on Multi-Agent Deep Actor-Critic Learning for Smart Grids: Experiments

-In Figure~\ref{av_energy_con}, we plot the average total energy consumed by the entire microgrid system for each half-hour time step.
-Note that the x-axis shows the wall-clock in the simulated environment using the 24 hour format.
-The blue line shows the energy-time consumption history if all home appliance were to be run immediately on demand; it reveals the peaks in demand in the morning and evening, presumably before and after the home occupants are out to work, and lows in demand in the night time.
-The uniform-random-delay agent dampens these peaks in demand by shifting a number of tasks forward into the following time steps (note the lag in energy consumption compared to the zero-delay agent).
-In contrast, the agent trained using reinforcement learning is able to not just delay the morning peak demand, but spread it out across the afternoon.
+In Figure~\ref{av_energy_con}, we plot the average total energy consumed by the entire microgrid system for each time step of the day.
+Note that the x-axis shows the time in the simulated environment.
+The blue line shows the energy-time consumption history if all home appliance were to be run immediately on demand; it reveals peaks in demand in the morning and evening, presumably before and after the homes' occupants are out to work, and lows in demand in the night time.
+The uniform-random-delay agent dampens these peaks in demand by shifting a number of tasks into the following time steps (note the lag in energy consumption compared to the zero-delay agent).
+In contrast, the agent trained using reinforcement learning is not only able to delay the morning peak demand, but also spread it out across the afternoon.
 The result is a lower PAR, and hence a lower monetary cost per unit energy.

-Although the morning peak in energy demand is smoothed out by the MAPPO trained households, the same effect is less pronounced for the evening peak.
-We hypothesise that this was due to the training procedure: the batch of experience gathered in each iteration of the algorithm began at 00:00 hrs, and terminated at the end of a 24 hour cycle, providing fewer opportunities for the agents to learn that the evening demand can be delayed to the early hours of the subsequent day.
-Moreover, delaying tasks on the last cycle of each batch would have led to a lower value of soft-constraint reward $r_{e,n}$, but an un-materialised cost improvement (higher $r_{c,n}$) for the subsequent morning (because of the midnight cut-off).
+Although the morning peak in energy demand is smoothed out by the MAPPO-trained households, the same effect is less pronounced for the evening peak.
+This can be attributed to the training procedure: the batch of experience gathered in each iteration of the algorithm began at 00:00 hrs, and terminated at the end of a 24 hour cycle, providing fewer opportunities for the agents to learn that the evening demand can be delayed to the early hours of the subsequent day.
+Moreover, delaying tasks on the last cycle of each batch would have led to a lower value of soft-constraint reward $r_{e,n}$, but an un-materialized cost improvement (higher $r_{c,n}$) for the subsequent morning (because of the midnight cut-off).